Leslie Henson: Later career

 At the outbreak of World War II, he returned to the UK from a tour of South Africa and, together with Basil Dean, formed the Entertainments National Service Association (ENSA), a government-sponsored organisation with which he entertained British troops in Europe, the Near East and the Far East.
 He was in London in 1940, however, for the revue Up and Doing and in 1942 for Fine and Dandy (at which the King and Queen and Princesses Elizabeth and Margaret were surprise guests), both at the Saville Theatre.
 In 1945, he starred in The Gaieties at the Winter Garden Theatre, and in a revival of 1066 and All That at the Palace Theatre, London.
 In 1946, he toured the provinces in The Sport of Kings.

-In 1948 he starred in Bob's Your Uncle.
-Later performances included "straight" roles, though with less success, such as Elwood P. Dowd in Harvey (1950), in which he toured, and as Samuel Pepys in a musical composed by Vivian Ellis And So to Bed by J. B. Fagan (1951).
-He also had a hit in the title role of the musical farce Bob's Your Uncle (1948) by Austin Melford and later starred in Relations Are Best Apart at the Theatre Royal, Bath (1953), as Mr Pooter in a stage adaptation of The Diary of a Nobody (Duchess Theatre, 1955), and as Old Eccles in a musical version of Tom Robertson's Caste (1955).
+In 1948 he starred in the musical farce Bob's Your Uncle.
+Later performances included non-comedic roles, though with less success, aside from Elwood P. Dowd in Harvey (1950), which he played in the West End and on its subsequent national tour.
+He portrayed Samuel Pepys in a musical composed by Vivian Ellis, And So to Bed by J. B. Fagan (1951).
+He starred in Relations Are Best Apart at the Theatre Royal, Bath (1953), as Mr Pooter in a stage adaptation of The Diary of a Nobody at the Duchess Theatre (1955), and as Old Eccles in a musical version of Tom Robertson's Caste (1955).
 Henson acted up until the time of his death.